shaik1002/biggitlabbomb/doc/ci/yaml/index.md

 **Additional details**:

 - Only set `interruptible: true` if the job can be safely canceled after it has started, like a build job.
-Deployment jobs usually shouldn't be canceled, to prevent partial deployments.
+Deployment jobs usually shouldn't be cancelled, to prevent partial deployments.
 - When using the default behavior or `workflow:auto_cancel:on_new_commit: conservative`:
   - A job that has not started yet is always considered `interruptible: true`, regardless of the job's configuration.
     The `interruptible` configuration is only considered after the job starts.
-  - **Running** pipelines are only canceled if all running jobs are configured with `interruptible: true` or no jobs configured with `interruptible: false` have started at any time.
+  - **Running** pipelines are only cancelled if all running jobs are configured with `interruptible: true` or no jobs configured with `interruptible: false` have started at any time.
     After a job with `interruptible: false` starts, the entire pipeline is no longer considered interruptible.
-  - If the pipeline triggered a downstream pipeline, but no job with `interruptible: false` in the downstream pipeline has started yet, the downstream pipeline is also canceled.
+  - If the pipeline triggered a downstream pipeline, but no job with `interruptible: false` in the downstream pipeline has started yet, the downstream pipeline is also cancelled.
-- You can add an optional manual job with `interruptible: false` in the first stage of a pipeline to allow users to manually prevent a pipeline from being automatically canceled.
+- You can add an optional manual job with `interruptible: false` in the first stage of a pipeline to allow users to manually prevent a pipeline from being automatically cancelled.
 After a user starts the job, the pipeline cannot be canceled by the **Auto-cancel redundant pipelines** feature.
 - When using `interruptible` with a [trigger job](#trigger):
   - The triggered downstream pipeline is never affected by the trigger job's `interruptible` configuration.
   - If [`workflow:auto_cancel`](#workflowauto_cancelon_new_commit) is set to `conservative`, the trigger job's `interruptible` configuration has no effect.
-  - If [`workflow:auto_cancel`](#workflowauto_cancelon_new_commit) is set to `interruptible`, a trigger job with `interruptible: true` can be automatically canceled.
+  - If [`workflow:auto_cancel`](#workflowauto_cancelon_new_commit) is set to `interruptible`, a trigger job with `interruptible: true` can be automatically cancelled.

 ### `needs`

 Use `needs` to execute jobs out-of-order.
-Relationships between jobs that use `needs` can be visualized as a [directed acyclic graph](../yaml/needs.md).
+Relationships between jobs that use `needs` can be visualized as a [directed acyclic graph](../directed_acyclic_graph/index.md).

 You can ignore stage ordering and run some jobs without waiting for others to complete.
 Jobs in multiple stages can run concurrently.